saugatm-xilinx/cimprov-test/tools/readme.txt

 Linux:
 ------
 1.)
-Run below commands first hand on the remote machine which you want to use :-
+Run below commands first on the on develoment vm you want to use :-
-    a.) ssh-keygen -t rsa # ENTER to every field b.) ssh-copy-id root@ddk_VM
+    a.) ssh-keygen -t rsa # ENTER to every field b.) ssh-copy-id <user@remote_machine> ex. bsingh@chisel.uk.solarflarecom.com

 Command Usage:
 --------------